ionicon-analytik/PyTRMS/README.md

 `Download ZIP` from the dropdown menu).
 The Python scripts can be run by simply double-clicking them.
 If something is not working correctly, the setup may be broken.
-Repeat the steps from the `Getting started` section and stick to the defaults.
+Repeat the steps from the [Getting started](https://github.com/ionicon-analytik/PyTRMS#getting-started) section and make sure to use the default options.